appclacks/mirabelle/site/mirabelle/content/_index.md

 Mirabelle is a stream processing engine which can be used to aggregate events, metrics and logs.

 Its powerful and extensible DSL allows you to define computations on a stream of data.
-Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabelling...) which can be easily combined according to your needs.
+Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabeling, etc.) which can be easily combined according to your needs.

 ![Mirabelle](img/mirabelle_presentation.png)

-Mirabelle can also route events to external systems (timeserie databases, logging systems, cloud monitoring services...), fire alerts (Pagerduty), write data into files...
+Mirabelle can also route events to external systems (timeseries databases, logging systems, cloud monitoring services, etc.), fire alerts (e.g. to Pagerduty), write data into files and more.

 It also implements a publish-subscribe system, which allows you to see in real time (through Websockets) events flowing into streams.

-Mirabelle is in alpha, but I'm eager to receive feedbacks
+Mirabelle is currently in alpha, but I'm eager to receive feedback.

 ## Compatible with Riemann

-Mirabelle is heavily inspired by [Riemann](http://riemann.io/).
-Actually, part of the Mirabelle codebase (some streams and the TCP server implementation for example) was imported from Riemann (these parts are mentionned in the codebase).
+Mirabelle is heavily inspired by [Riemann](https://riemann.io/).
+Actually, part of the Mirabelle codebase (some streams and the TCP server implementation for example) was imported from Riemann (these parts are mentioned in the codebase).

 I would like to thank all Riemann maintainers and contributors for this amazing tool.

 Mirabelle use the same protocol than Riemann.
-It means all Riemann tooling and integrations should work seamlessy with Mirabelle (which also added a lot of new features).
+It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also added a lot of new features).

 Like in Riemann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.